 How To File A Claim

-Submit duly executed claim form which can be obtained from the insurer or downloaded from the website within 30 days from date of service.
-Also, ensure you attach the following documents;
+Submit duly executed claim form which can be obtained from the insurer or downloaded in the website within 30 days from date of service.

 - The membership number of client and facility visited.